DNWMNCR/JavaForSmallTeams/tests/600_understand_how_to_use_mocks_and_stubs.md

-## Understand how to use mocks and stubs
+## Understand How to Use Mocks and Stubs

 There are two sorts of code and they require two different sorts of test.